je-nunez/DataMining_NewYork_Traffic_Speed/README.md

 # Description

-As **Jane Jacobs** wrote in her book **Death and Life of Great American Cities**, in chapter 7, *The Generators of Diversity*:
-*To understand cities, we have to deal outright with combinations or mixtures of uses, not separate uses, as the essential phenomena...
+As **Jane Jacobs** wrote in her book **The Death and Life of Great American Cities** on Urban Planning, in chapter 7, *The Generators of Diversity*: *To understand cities, we have to deal outright with combinations or mixtures of uses, not separate uses, as the essential phenomena...
 A mixture of uses, if it is to be sufficiently complex to sustain city safety, public contact and cross-use, needs an enormous diversity of ingredients.
 So the first question -and by far the most important question- about planning cities is this: How can cities generate enough mixture among uses -enough diversity- throughout